Ichneutica phaula: Description

 Ichneutica phaula illustrated by George Hudson.

 Meyrick described this species as follows:

 Male.— 38 mm.
 Head, palpi, antennae, thorax, abdomen, and legs light brownish-ochreous; antennae with moderate triangular longitudinal dentations, terminating in tufts of cilia.
 Forewings moderately dilated, costa almost straight, apex obtuse, hindmargin somewhat oblique, rounded beneath; rather light fuscous, ochreous-tinged; veins marked with scattered white and black scales; an obscure white dot at each extremity of transverse vein; a minute black dot towards inner margin at 1/3; a posterior series of obscure minute black dots, bent above middle : ciha fuscous, base more ochreous, tips whitish.
 Hindwings fuscous-grey, base somewhat lighter; cilia whitish-ochreous, with a faint grey line, tips more whitish.

 The adult male has a wingspan of between 32 and 40 mm and the adult female has a wingspan of between 36 and 45 mm.
 This species is very similar in appearance to I. micastra, although the ranges of the two species appears not to overlap.
 I. phaula can be distinguished as there is a difference in pectinations on its antennae.
 Also both male and female I. phaula are lighter and less chunky than I. micastra.
 I. phaula is also similar to I. sapiens but I. phaula tends to be a paler species with I. sapiens having a more reddish tinge.

 Distribution

 I. phaula is endemic to New Zealand.
 This species is found only in the South Island, in the Nelson district, on the eastern side of the South Island and on Stewart Island.

 Habitat

 This species has been found in tussock grasslands as well as in coastal sand dunes.

 Behaviour

-Adults of this species are on the wing from October to December and are attracted to sugar traps.
+Adults of this species are on the wing from October to December.
+They are attracted to light and have been collected via mercury vapour light traps and sugar traps.